 Before your donors can send them, you’ll need to make your own eCard.
 If you don’t have Photoshop skills or a graphic designer on hand, don’t worry.
 There are plenty of apps that include easy-to-use templates to create beautiful graphics—sometimes even for free.
 Check out Canva, for example.

 You can think of your eCard as having three parts:

 This is the picture or background of the card.
 You can make it holiday-themed or choose a photo showing your organization’s work.
 Consider showing the progress your mission supports or the people you have helped.
-If you want to emphasize that this is a holiday campaign, consider your audience and whether they would prefer a secular or religious theme.
+If you want to emphasize that this is a holiday campaign, for example, consider your audience and whether they would prefer a secular or religious theme.

 Our eCards Tool

-Let’s take a quick look at our eCard tool.
-(For a deep dive and how-to, check out our thorough support article).
+Let’s take a quick look at our eCard tool (for a deep dive and how-to, check out our thorough support article).
 Starting from the “Fundraising” tab on your dashboard, click on the “Manage” button next to the campaign on which you want to use the tool.
 Go to the “Edit” tab and click on the “Donation Page” option.
 Scroll down until you see the “Dedications Settings.”
 Expand this section and click to allow dedications and offer eCards to donors.